DigitalSlideArchive/dive-dsa/docs/UI-AttributeTimeline.md

 * *Default Visible Timeline* - If this is set to true, when loaded the program will default to showing this in the [Timeline](UI-Timeline.md) instead of the Detection or Attribute Views.
 * *Y-Axis Range* - Ability to set a custom Y-Axis range.
 If the values are left at -1, -1 it will auto calculate the range based on the values in the graph.

+## Display Settings

+Display settings allows you to limit the timeline display based on the track types that are available.
+You can set it so that the timeline will only display when specific track types are selected.
+This means you can have different graphs for different track types.

 ## Graph Settings

 ![Timeline Attributes Graph](images/AttributeTimeline/GraphSettings.png){ align=center width=600px }